Welcome to our small 61 hectare hostel and it's 16 km of trails.

-We're in a small village of 300 people, situated on the confluence of two rivers, The main economy of the village was based on gold mining and farming, both of which still exist to this day.
-Very slowly some of the inhabitants are getting into tourism, but you'll have a great chance to mingle with the local culture in a place that is still very traditionally tico in many ways.
+We're in a small village of 300 people, situated on the confluence of two rivers, The main economy of the village was based on gold mining which still exists to this day.
+Very slowly some of the local people are getting into tourism, but you'll have a great chance to mingle with the local culture in a place that is still very traditionally Costa Rican in many ways.

 Limited internet access